 The history of homecoming celebrations is ambiguous.
 It is often recognized as taking place in September or October and revolving around a central event such as football, basketball, or soccer game so that alumni and former students can join in rooting for their alma mater with current students and the community.
 Historically, most homecoming celebrations include a homecoming court, parade, tailgate or picnic, pep rally, alumni band, and homecoming dance.

 Many schools have claimed to have held the first homecoming celebrations.
-The list includes Baylor University in 1909, Southwestern University in 1909, the University of Illinois at Urbana-Champaign in 1910, and the University of Missouri in 1911.
+The list includes Baylor University and Southwestern University, both in 1909, the University of Illinois at Urbana-Champaign in 1910, and the University of Missouri in 1911.
 The main events for these homecoming celebrations were the parade and football game, where the opponent is usually the home team’s rival.

 The University of Wyoming Alumni Association, established on March 26, 1895, established an annual gathering for former students and alumni of the University of Wyoming centered around commencement.[2]
 The gathering usually took place in the summer months, primarily in June, and activities took place over five days.
 The reunions usually included music recitals, baccalaureate ceremonies, the Cadet Ball, an alumni banquet, an alumni play, commencement, an official meeting of the alumni association, and many small-group gatherings.[3]

-In 1922, Knight fundraised, used his own monies and sweat equity and community connections to establish Corbett field as the new football field.
-Knight also worked diligently with alumni and students to finish building the bleachers on the old Corbett field in time for the game.
+In 1922, Knight fundraised, used his own monies and sweat equity and community connections to establish Corbett Field as the new football field.
+He also worked diligently with alumni and students to complete the construction of the bleachers there in time for the game.
 It was a true community effort.

-Over the years alumni reunions have been replaced with homecoming and as a result of and in conjunction with societal changes, the traditions of homecoming have changed.
-In 1921, the University granted its first honorary degree, an LL.D. degree, to Carrie Chapman Catt, a leading advocate for women’s suffrage.[5]
-That year, Catt not only received the honorary degree but also gave the commencement speech.
-Despite the first honorary degree being awarded 11 years earlier, it wasn’t until 1932 that honorary degrees became an accepted procedure.
+Over the years, alumni reunions have been replaced with homecoming and as a result of and in conjunction with societal changes, the traditions of homecoming have changed.
+In 1921, the University granted its first honorary degree, an LL.D.
+(Legum Doctor, or Doctor of Laws) degree, to Carrie Chapman Catt, a leading advocate for women’s suffrage.[5]
+That year, Catt not only received the honor but also gave the commencement speech.
+Despite the first honorary degree being awarded 11 years earlier, it wasn’t until 1932 that such degrees became an accepted procedure.

 Fast forward to today.
 Homecoming traditions of old exist and new traditions have come to be.
 One of the oldest traditions for UW’s Homecoming is the annual Homecoming Sing.
 The program is hosted by Iron Skull – UW’s junior honorary organization.
 The group coordinates many student organizations, fraternities, and sororities participating in an annual sing and dance competition.
-Groups take the music to songs and change the lyrics to match the homecoming theme.
+Groups take existing songs and rewrite the lyrics to match the homecoming theme.

 In recent years, student group competitions have become popular to get students excited for Homecoming.
 The competitions often incorporate Homecoming Sing, UW Athletics annual car push competition, and other various competition-style programs throughout the week.
 In addition to alumni and community-focused programs, other student-focused activities occur throughout the week such as the ASUW annual barbeque.